 Here's a hard worker who got a work demotion because her boss didn't know how to delegate.
 Now she's afraid her resume's going to attract another low-level job.
 What should she do so she doesn't look under-qualified on a resume?

 By the way, you may remember Keesha wrote in with another question: I'm over-qualified.
 Should I dumb-down my resume?

-I Got a Work Demotion.
-Will I Look Under-Qualified on a Resume?
+Will I Look Under-Qualified With a Work Demotion on my Resume?

 In the last year I've worked with a newbie executive who could not delegate and/or who truly did not get the value of a highly skilled support person.
 So, my job class was lowered and my title was changed because he wasn't seen as "executive level."
 And, because the rest of the leadership team is of the same mind-set of "doing it myself," I have been assigned many tasks that reflect my boss's poor use of my skills.

 How do I sidestep the decrease in value without being negative on a resume?
 Should I list the lower-level tasks at that job when true executive support was provided?
 I don't want to look under-qualified on my resume.